bowdentheo/BLE-Beacon-Scanner/README.md

-# iBeacon Scanner
+## BLE iBeacon Scanner - iBeacon and Eddystone Beacons

-A simple project that scans for iBeacon devices using your Raspberry Pi and Python.
+A simple project that scans for iBeacon and Eddystone devices using your Raspberry Pi and Python.

+# iBeacon
-It shows: UUID, Major, Minor, Mac Address and RSSI.
+UUID, Major, Minor, Mac Address and RSSI

+# Eddystone
+UID - Finds: Namespace ID and Instance ID.
+URL - Finds: URL and URL Prefix.
+EID - Finds (Details comming soon).
+TLM - Finds (Details comming soon).

 Let me know if there are any issues.